ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 below from the lowest level of strictness to the highest:

-- ``IGNORE_ALL``: all issues will be reported as debug messages only (in the debug logs, code will continue running, this is the lowest level of strictness);
+- ``IGNORE_ALL``: all issues will be reported as debug messages only (in the debug logs, code will continue running, this is the lowest level of strictness); use this at your own risk and be advised that any preprocessor or diagnostic failures due to data irregulariries can only be corrected for if the ``main_log_debug.txt`` is examined;
-- ``NEVER_FAIL``: all errors will be reported as warnings only (on screen and in the regular logs, code will continue running);
+- ``NEVER_FAIL``: all errors will be reported as warnings only (on screen and in the regular logs, code will continue running); use this when you are willing to run with data that may have issues but you will monitor these issues via the warnings and will contribute towards fixing whatever issue;
-- ``CRITICAL``: only fail if there are critical errors (warnings reported on screen and in regular logs, code will continue running, unless a critical failure is encountered);
+- ``CRITICAL``: only fail if there are critical errors (warnings reported on screen and in regular logs, code will continue running, unless a critical failure is encountered); this is a very useful case for identifying serious issues with the data and can be a powerful tool to produce data fixes with a sense of priority ie it helps the user to prioritize what fixes they produce;
 - ``ERROR``: fail if there are any errors (DEFAULT); here errors are considered all CMOR check errors; this is the default behavior;
 - ``WARNING``: fail if there are any warnings, this is the highest level of strictness.